BINGE WORTHY SHOWS

 Authentic fish and chips would be out of this world!
 Flaky white fish and crisp fries with lots of malt vinegar.
 Yum!

-salty – salt and vinegar potato chips, tiny hash brown cakes with plenty of ketchup (No really, I’m serious.
-And they are fantastic.)
+salty – salt and vinegar potato chips, tiny hash brown cakes with plenty of ketchup (No really, I’m serious.)

-sweet – Maltesers, Aero Mint Bars, Terry’s Chocolate Orange, Bounty Chocolate Bars, They British have a treat called a 99 where they take a Cadbury’s Flake Bar and stick it in soft serve ice cream.
-I’ve not tried them, but they sound fantastic.
+sweet – Maltesers, Aero Mint Bars, Terry’s Chocolate Orange, Bounty Chocolate Bars, The British have a treat called a 99 where they take a Cadbury’s Flake Bar and stick it in soft serve ice cream.
+I’ve not tried it, but it sounds fantastic.
 You can get all of the candy mentioned in this paragraph at World Market with the exception of the Flake Bar, because Hershey’s Chocolate is a big bully and won’t allow British made Cadbury’s candy to be sold in the U.S. Here are ways to get around the ban, if you’re so inclined.

 6. Miss Fisher Mysteries

-This series is set in Australia in the roaring ‘20s, just after World War I, and centers on the adventures of gorgeous flapper extraordinaire Phryne Fisher.
-As the title character, Phryne returns to Australia from Europe with a free spirit and just enough family money to get her in trouble.
-She happens into the mysterious death of her cousin’s husband, and decides she likes the life of an accidental detective, and fully embraces the sleuth life.
+This series is set in Australia in the roaring ‘20s, just after World War I, and centers on the adventures of gorgeous flapper extraordinaire Phryne Fisher as she returns to Australia with a free spirit and just enough family money to get her in trouble.
+She becomes involved in the mysterious death of her cousin’s husband, and decides she likes being an accidental detective, and fully embraces the sleuth life.

 Miss Fisher wears fabulous clothes, lives in a fabulous house, drives a fabulous car, and lives a generally fabulous life.
-Along the way, she collects people and charms everyone along the way.
-She’s an advocate for women’s rights, a supporter of worker’s rights, and vocal about welfare reform through both financial and actual means.
+She collects people and charms everyone along the way.
+She’s a staunch advocate for women’s rights, a supporter of worker’s rights, and vocal about welfare reform.

-This has a great supporting cast from love interest police detective Jack Robinson, companion and assistant Dorothy “Dot” Williams, and prim and proper society matron Aunt Prudence, to Mr. Butler, Hugh, Burt, Cec, Mac, and Jane, and the mysteries are extremely well written.
-It’s one of my favorite series, ever, and even though it was cancelled in 2015 after 34 episodes making up three seasons, word is they’re gearing up to film a new trilogy of Miss Fisher movies in 2018.
+This has a great supporting cast from potential love interest police detective Jack Robinson, companion and assistant Dorothy “Dot” Williams, and prim and proper society matron Aunt Prudence, to Mr. Butler, Jack’s protege Constable Hugh Collins, Burt, Cec, Mac, and Jane, and the mysteries are extremely well written.
+It’s one of my favorite series, and even though it was cancelled in 2015 after 34 episodes making up three seasons, and the special movie Miss Fisher and the Crypt of Tears came out in 2020.

 Season 1 had 13 episodes approximate an hour long each, without commercials, as does Season 2.
 The final season, only has eight, but wraps things up, nicely, while still leaving the door open for future shows.

-You can also watch the series in its entirety at Netflix or seasons 1 and 2 only at Acorn.tv.
+You can also watch the series in its entirety, along with the special movie at Acorn.tv.

 One of my favorite drinks for one of my favorite series, the French 75 will bring you right into Phryne’s world.
 It’s a deceptively simple drink that packs a heck of a punch, but at least you’ll feel elegant doing it.

-If you’re looking for something more substantial than snack food, I talked about a lighter fare dinner, which would go nicely with Miss Fisher.
+If you’re looking for something more substantial than snack food, I talked about a lighter fare dinner, which would go nicely with the Miss Fisher series.

 salty – olives, cheese, bread, smoked almonds